-‘Dancing With the Stars’ 2017 Cast Member Rashad Jennings The Frontrunner To Win?
+Is ‘Dancing With the Stars’ 2017 Cast Member Rashad Jennings The Frontrunner To Win?

 Jennings’ decision led him to having a better relationship with his father, and the clip showed both his mother and father getting very emotional about their son’s sacrifice.
 While he would ultimately find success in the NFL regardless, his decision to stay closer to his family clearly meant the world to them.

 With clear skills on the Dancing With the Stars ballroom and an emotionally resonant story for the audience to get behind, Rashad is proving his frontrunner status more and more.
-The trick will be whether he can keep up this momentum all the way through May, where the Mirrorball trophy for the Spring 2017 season of Dancing With the Stars will be handed out.
+The trick will be whether he can keep up this momentum all the way through May, when the Mirrorball trophy for the Spring 2017 season of Dancing With the Stars will be handed out.

-Dancing With the Stars 2017 airs Monday nights at 8/7c on ABC.
+Dancing With the Stars 2017 airs Monday nights at 8 p.m.
+Eastern on ABC.

 [Featured Image by Charles Sykes/Invision/AP]